ctindel/evoptgroup.com/content/blog/20250728-breaking-chronic-pain-cycle.md

 ### From "Why Me?" to "What Now?"
 Focus on what you can control: your response, your movement, your mindset.

-## Real Recovery Stories

-**Maria, 45, chronic back pain for 3 years:**
-"I was afraid to bend over.
-Avoided everything.
-PT showed me that movement wouldn't damage me.
-Started with 5-minute walks.
-Six months later, I'm hiking again.
-The pain isn't completely gone, but it doesn't control me anymore."

-**David, 52, shoulder pain after surgery:**
-"Babied it for a year.
-Got weaker and more painful.
-Finally started moving it despite the pain.
-Three months of progressive exercise, and I'm playing golf again.
-Wish I'd started sooner."

-**Karen, 38, fibromyalgia:**
-"Was told to rest.
-Got worse.
-Started water aerobics, then walking, now strength training.
-Still have bad days, but they're fewer.
-Movement saved my life."

 ## When Movement Isn't Enough